Ewen James Brodie

 In 1931 Mrs Brodie, by then Mrs Campbell, received a letter from a German officer who had had the grave looked after until he was posted elsewhere in October 1916.
 He had just visited the battlefield again, came across the memorial and wrote to assure her that it was in the right place.

 Meanwhile in 1929, Mrs Brodie's second husband, Col Campbell, had found the memorial in good condition but asked CWGC to look after it.
 Suitable financial arrangements were made and the memorial has been cared for ever since in close liaison with the Brodie family.
-The garden was grassed over in 1973 to simplify maintenance, but this peaceful spot in the woods, while safe for the future, is gradually being encroached upon by new housing.
+The garden was grassed over in 1973 to simplify maintenance, but this peaceful spot in the woods, while safe for the future, has some new housing nearby.